MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 #### 2. Unsupervised ML

-Find structure in unlabeled data
+Find structure or pattern in unlabeled data.

 1. Clustering: Find groups of similar instances in the data.
-   - Finding clusters of similar users.
+   - Categorize articles according to similarities.
+Like having the same keyword in their title.
+   - Grouping customers according to their behaviors.
 2. Dimensionality Reduction
    - Find latent or significant features in data
      - Find latent driers of stock movements